zhibailin/MasteringEnglish/11-Pick_Partners.md

 __People are [[oddly]] consistent.__
 That's one of the things you learn about them.
 So, you want to find long-term people.
 You want to find people who seem [[irrationally]] ethical.
+For example, I had a friend of mine whose company I invested in, and the company failed, and he could have [[wiped out]] all of the investors.
+But he kept putting more and more personal money in.
+Through three different [[pivots]] he put personal money in until the company finally succeeded.
+And __in the process, he never wiped out the investors__.